Talia2/HOL-TrafficManager/HOL.md

 	> **Note:** Ensure that you click the Windows Azure cloud project and not one of its associated roles.

 1. It will prompt the **Publish Windows Azure Application** dialog.
-To publish an application, you first need to create the necessary credentials to access your Windows Azure account.
+To publish an application, you first need to create the necessary credentials to access your Microsoft account.
 To add a new set of credentials to your configuration, expand the **Subscription** drop down list and select **Manage**.
 If you have already added your credentials, chose them and skip this task.

 	![Adding Subscription’s credentials in Visual Studio](images/adding-subscriptions-credentials-in-visual-st.png?raw=true "Adding Subscription’s credentials in Visual Studio")